kitsonk/dojo2-core/README.md

    why it was written the way it was), not *what* the code does.
 If code is so confusing that it is not clear on its own, it SHOULD be rewritten to be clearer.
+1. Shorthand reference to a property of a module MUST use dot notation. e.g. `foo/module/id.fooFunction`.
+2. Shorthand reference to a property of a prototype MUST use hash notation. e.g. `foo/module/Constructor#fooFunction`.

 ## Linting